 - Storing red blood cells and platelets

-Your spleen has two types of splenic parenchyma, or splenic tissue: red pulp and white pulp.
+Your spleen has two types of splenic parenchyma, or splenic tissue: red pulp and white pulp12.

 The red pulp is rich with blood vessels and filters old or damaged red blood cells.
 The white pulp, which is found inside the red pulp, is made of tiny lumps of lymphoid tissue and is responsible for producing antibodies.